scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 ```

 ???
-Terraform plan is a dry run.
-This is a good time to talk about how Terraform can give you a preview of what would be built if you actually ran the apply subcommand.
-Terraform plan gives you a chance to have other people review and approve your changes before you apply them.
+**Terraform plan is a dry run.
+It gives you a chance to have other people review and approve your changes before you apply them.**

 ---
 name: terraform-graph